 From a roll-out standpoint, adding resellers should be seamless; ideally, adding resellers when the opportunity presents itself is quick and easy.
-This flexibility encourages the suppliers/manufacturers to grow quickly to accommodate ever-increasing sales.
-It may only be adding x number of new resellers from a cascading standpoint, but if each distributor brings an increase in end users, the business stands to achieve maximum growth velocity.
+This flexibility encourages suppliers and manufacturers to grow quickly to accommodate ever-increasing sales.
+It may only be adding X number of new resellers from a cascading standpoint, but if each distributor brings an increase in end users, the business stands to achieve maximum growth velocity.

 Not just IoT: Many industries can leverage the distributor model